How To Store Bread Yeast

 Cake yeast is also known as compressed or fresh.
 Many bakers prefer to use fresh yeast over dry when baking bread.
 Fresh yeast becomes active faster than dry yeast and stays active for a longer window of time, making it ideal for slow-rising bread.

 Fresh yeast, however, has a much shorter shelf life.
 Therefore, it requires constant refrigeration below 45 degrees Fahrenheit to maintain its freshness.
-Fresh yeast should be used by the expiration date on the package 4.
+It should be used by the expiration date on the package4.

 Once opened, store unused fresh yeast by following these steps: